Quandela/Perceval/docs/source/index.rst

 Welcome to the Perceval documentation!
 ======================================

 Perceval is an open source linear optics quantum framework.
-It provides with a powerful language to describe linear optics setups through a simple object-oriented API, is able to simulate them and send computation requests to remote Quantum Processing Units (QPU) and simulators.
+It provides a powerful language to describe linear optics setups through a simple object-oriented API, and is able to simulate them and send computation requests to remote Quantum Processing Units (QPU) and simulators.

 * To start using Perceval, see: :ref:`Getting started`